 Broadly speaking, we followed 3 rivers through Germany: The Rhine, Main and Danube, with a couple of sections to join them together.
+We were able to do most of it on the long distance bike paths, which means rarely being on a road.
 The Rhine route is particularly beautiful, and was the one with the most villages, cafes and amenities actually on the path.
 The other two long distance routes had sections which had large distances between towns and villages, so if you needed a cashpoint or shop, it often meant a divert to get to one.

 Everything about cycling in Germany is top notch: The bike lanes, surfaces, signage and safety.
 On the rare occasion we needed to ride on the road it was very safe.
 It was confusing at first to be given priority when we had right of way, rather than a car pulling out in front of us from a side road, roundabout or junction just to get ahead of a cyclist.
 Drivers seemed happy and patient to wait behind and not pass until there was ample space.
 Other people will almost always acknowledge and greet each other.
 It really is a different world.

 As we have banged on about in our blog, the only minor difficulty cycling (or travelling in general) is that shops entirely shut down on Sundays and public holidays.
 Cafes and restaurants do remain open though.